isomerpages/moe-chijsngpri/_student-development/Character and Values Education/Sexuality Education.md

 c) To help students develop a moral compass, respect for themselves and for others as sexual beings, premised on the family as the basic unit of society, through the inculcation of positive <u>mainstream values and attitudes</u> about sexuality. &nbsp;

-3.&nbsp;&nbsp; &nbsp;The&nbsp;**Key Messages**&nbsp;of Sexuality Education are:
+3. The **Key Messages**&nbsp;of Sexuality Education are:

-a)&nbsp;&nbsp; &nbsp;Love and respect yourself as you love and respect others;
+a) Love and respect yourself as you love and respect others;

-b)&nbsp;&nbsp; &nbsp;Build positive relationships based on love and respect (which are the foundation for strong families);
+b) Build positive relationships based on love and respect (which are the foundation for strong families);

-c)&nbsp;&nbsp; &nbsp;Make responsible decisions for yourself, your family and society; and
+c) Make responsible decisions for yourself, your family and society; and

-d)&nbsp;&nbsp;&nbsp;Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
+d) Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

-You may click&nbsp;[here](https://go.gov.sg/moe-sexuality-education)&nbsp;for more information on MOE's Sexuality Education.
+You may click [here](https://go.gov.sg/moe-sexuality-education) for more information on MOE's Sexuality Education.

 **Overview of CHIJ St Nicholas Girls' School (Primary Section) SEXUALITY EDUCATION Programme for 2023**